 Lloris arrived into the division in an £8m deal from Lyon on deadline day 2012, his arrival viewed as a coup for a Spurs side beginning to challenge the Premier League’s leading sides.

-Nine seasons after his arrival into the Premier League, the veteran shot-stopper continues to be an influential presence for the north London side.
+Ten seasons after his arrival into the Premier League, the veteran shot-stopper continues to be an influential presence for the north London side and signed a new contract with the club earlier this month.